-Margaret Ryan is a senior associate in International Arbitration practice.
+Margaret Ryan is counsel in the International Arbitration and Public International Law practices.

-She represents and advises companies and States in international arbitrations conducted under the auspices of a variety of rules, including the ICC, LCIA, CRCICA, ICSID, SCC and UNCITRAL Rules.
-Her practice focuses particularly on international investment and energy disputes and matters involving clients and interests in Africa and Europe.
-Margaret is a member of the firm’s Mining and Metals group, and recently completed a five-month secondment at a major mining company based in London.
+She represents and advises companies and States in international arbitrations conducted under the auspices of a variety of rules, including the ICC, LCIA, CRCICA, SIAC, ICSID, SCC and UNCITRAL Rules.
+Her practice focuses particularly on international investment and energy disputes and matters involving clients and interests in Africa, Europe and Asia.
+Margaret is a member of the firm’s Mining and Metals group, and in 2018 completed a five-month secondment at a major mining company based in London.

 International arbitrations on which Margaret Ryan has worked include the representation of: